-Specifically we’re going to compare the largest, oldest, and most robust CDN, Akamai CDN, vs Amazon’s CDN offering: AWS CloudFront.
-Each is a robust CDN, but we will show in this article why AWS is not the best choice for delivering live video.
+Specifically, we’ll compare the largest, oldest, and most robust CDN, Akamai CDN with Amazon’s CDN offering: AWS CloudFront.
+Each is a robust CDN.
+However, we will show in this article why AWS is not the best choice for delivering live video.

 We’ll begin with Akamai.
-Akamai is the originator of the Content Delivery Network.
-They created the entire concept, and remain today the market leader based in their Massachusetts headquarters.
+Akamai is the originator of the Content Delivery Network and is based in Massachusetts.
+Since creating the entire CDN concept, Akamai remains the market leader today.

-Akamai serves as much as 30% of all internet traffic at any given time—more than 3 trillion interactions.
+Akamai serves as much as 30% of all internet traffic at any given time, which amounts to more than 3 trillion interactions.
 Major customers include Apple, BBC, the Olympics, Microsoft, ESPN, Hulu, Adobe, IBM, Sony, and Yahoo.
-They are also the leader in live content, delivering massive quantities of live streaming video each day.
+Akamai is also the leader in live content, delivering massive quantities of live streaming video each day.

-Seattle-based Amazon provides a wide range of cloud services via their AWS (Amazon Web Services) platform.
-AWS is, in fact, the largest public cloud in the world.
-They offer a range of hosting, storage, and other services, as well as a CDN service.
-This is CloudFront CDN.
-However, CloudFront is not their main offering.
+Seattle-based Amazon provides a wide range of cloud services via its AWS (Amazon Web Services) platform.
+In fact, ASW is the largest public cloud in the world.
+It offers a range of hosting, storage, and other services, as well as a CDN service.
+In this post, we’re talking about AWS CloudFront CDN.
+However, CloudFront is not AWS’s main offering.
 It is simply one service among many others for Amazon.

 CloudFront has been growing very rapidly over recent years.
 Just a few years ago, it was a small CDN mostly suited for the SMB market.
 Today, larger businesses increasingly use CloudFront as well, primarily for on-demand video.
 Many of those customers have grown.